jonfernq/Python-Utilities/PythonCodeSnippets/README.md

 print_dictofdicts()
 ```

-2. Length of a list of lists given a function like len() but returning a tuple:
+2. Length of a list of lists given by a function like len() but returning a tuple:

 ```python
 def lenx2(listoflists):